Administrative detention: Israel

+Persons held in administrative detention must be brought before a military judge within eight days – either of the original detention order or of its extension.
+The judge may uphold the order, reject it, or shorten the period of detention stipulated in it.
+Both the detainee and the military commander may appeal this decision to the Military Court of Appeals, and thereafter, to the High Court of Justice.

 Within the West Bank and Gaza Strip, any Israeli district army commander can issue an administrative detention order, and the order can be appealed at the Israeli district military court, or, if denied there, at the Supreme Court.
 Here too, an administrative detention order is valid for at most six months, but can be renewed by the appropriate authority.
 Israel refers its use of administrative detention in the occupied territories to Article 78 of the Fourth Geneva Convention 1949, which states that "If the Occupying Power considers it necessary, for imperative reasons of security, to take safety measures concerning protected persons, it may, at the most, subject them to assigned residence or to internment."